 actions that help to stabilize cells and maintain liver health.

-Prepared roots have been stewed in black bean broth and dried.
-They are very different than raw unprepared fo-ti which, in our opinion, should never be consumed because of its hepatotoxic effects.
+Prepared roots are stewed in black soybean broth and may undergo various steaming and drying techniques.
+They are very different than raw unprepared fo-ti which, in our opinion, should never be consumed because of its hepatotoxic effects that have been shown in some research to have the opposite results on the liver organ.

 "SOD transforms the superoxide radical into ions that are less reactive.
 These less reactive ions are then further transformed by the antioxidants catalase and glutathione into safe molecules.
 This transformation, called dismutation, is essential to life.
 He shou wu supports the normal dismutation process."
 Ron Teeguarden

 Another principle antioxidant constituent of Polygonum multiflorum is TSG (or Tetrahydroxystilbene glucoside).
-TSG, derived from fo ti root, is shown in a Chinese study to help increase SOD as well as improve memory and regulate body weight.
-The result also suggested, "that TSG had a promising anti-aging effect by regulating the Klotho gene."
+TSG, derived from fo-ti root, is shown in a Chinese study to help increase SOD as well as improve memory and regulate body weight.
+The studied result also suggested, "that TSG had a promising anti-aging effect by regulating the Klotho gene."

 Fo-ti is high in iron content which makes it an ideal tonic for building the blood and preventing anemia.
 It contains more than both dong quai and goji, which are known to have considerable amounts.